 Resources for Dismantling Injustice

-- Lutheran Guide to Advocate for LGBTQ People in Church and Society - This resource is a starting point for you and your Lutheran faith community as it seeks to advocate for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in church and society.
+- Lutheran Guide to Advocate for LGBTQIA+ People in Church and Society - This resource is a starting point for you and your Lutheran faith community as it seeks to advocate for lesbian, gay, bisexual, transgender, queer, intersex, and asexual/aromantic (LGBTQIA+) people in church and society.
 It is ReconcilingWorks’ hope that tools and answers in this guide will give your community the boldness to proclaim Christ’s gospel of radical inclusion and hospitality to your neighbors, our church, and our world.
 Christ and Lutherans are called to care for everyone, against discrimination and marginalization, and work for justice.

 - Lutheran Introduction to Conversations About HIV/AIDS - Inspired by ReconcilingWorks' engagement at the 21st International AIDS Conference in July, this new conversation resource will help your Reconciling in Christ (RIC) community discern how to be a more hospitable space for those living with HIV and AIDS.